Pharmacy Maniac

-The Pharmacy Maniac is the name of an unidentified Russian serial killer who killed 2 men in Chelyabinsk in 2011, both of them in pharmacies.
+The Pharmacy Maniac is an unidentified Russian murderer who killed two men in Chelyabinsk in 2011, both of them in pharmacies.
 He remains uncaptured, and his motives have not been fully established.

 Murders

+First murder

 The offender committed his first murder on May 26, 2011.
-Wearing a medical mask, glasses, and a hat, the perpetrator walked into a "Classic" pharmacy at 34 Lenina Prospekt in the Chelyabinsk city center.
-In his hands, he carried a sawn-off shotgun and a black cellophane bag.
-At the time the perpetrator entered the pharmacy, there was a total of eight people there - 4 employees and 4 customers.
+Wearing a medical mask, glasses, and a hat, the perpetrator walked into a Klassika pharmacy at 34 Lenina Prospekt in the Chelyabinsk city center.
+In his hands, he carried a sawed-off shotgun and a black cellophane bag.
+At the time the perpetrator entered the pharmacy, there were a total of eight people present - four employees and four customers.
 He proceeded to demand valuables from those in the pharmacy, stating "I need 60 thousand rubles.
 Put the money in, whoever doesn’t want to, can move away, [but] I will shoot [them] in the stomach."
-Later, 2 more women went into the pharmacy, and the robber ordered them to give him their jewelry and step aside.
+Later, two more women went into the pharmacy, and the robber ordered them to give him their jewelry and step aside.
 The women gave the perpetrator gold chains, a bracelet, a ring, a cross, and a church pendant.
 While this was happening, some people were able to escape the pharmacy from an exit in another room.
 Then, Vladamir Shin, a 49-year-old man, entered the pharmacy to buy medicine.
 Seeing the robbery in progress, Shin attempted to run out the front door.
-The offender yelled "Stop," and fatally shot Shin in the chest.
+The offender yelled "Stop" and fatally shot Shin in the chest.
 The assailant then fled the scene.

+Second murder

-On August 10, 2011, the offender walked into another Classic pharmacy - 500 meters away from the first attack - at 5:30 pm.
+On August 10, 2011, the offender walked into another Klassika pharmacy - 500 meters away from the first attack - at 5:30 pm.
 Upon entering, he shot Igor Ustinov, 30.
 Visitors of the pharmacy ran into another room and huddled in a corner.
 Without stealing anything, the perpetrator then went outside to reload his gun.
 After his gun was reloaded, the perpetrator once again entered the pharmacy.
 Walking past the wounded Ustinov, the attacker asked "Where is he?"
 The offender then walked back to Ustinov and shot him in the head several times.
 According to witnesses, the perpetrator then said "It's your fault," or "It's all your fault, white coats."
 Satisfied that the victim was dead, he put his gun into his cellophane bag and left.